Troon-Technologies-LLC/NowWhere-Contract/docs/CommandstoRun.md

-## How to Deploy and Test the Top Shot Contract in VSCode
+## How to Deploy and Test the NFT&NowWhere Contract in VSCode

 The first step for using any smart contract is deploying it to the blockchain, or emulator in our case.
 Do these commands in vscode.